SDM-Net: A Simple and Effective Model for Generalized Zero-Shot Learning: Problem Definition

-This Softmax as the activation function of the last layer of the network is calculated on the total number of classes $C_S+C_U$.
-A natural choice to train a multi-class probabilistic classifier is the cross-entropy loss which we later show naturally integrates our idea of soft labeling.
-During training, we aim at learning the nonlinear mapping $g_\textbf{w}(.)$ i.e. obtaining network weights $\textbf{W}$ through:
+A natural choice to train such classifiers is the cross-entropy loss which we later show naturally integrates our idea of similarity distribution matching.
+Therefore, the optimization problem of our framework is as:

-where $\lambda$ and $\gamma$ are regularization factors which are obtained through hyperparameter tuning, and $L(\textbf{x}_i)$ represents the categorical cross-entropy loss for each training sample as defined below: